Azure/azure-sdk-for-net/sdk/compute/Azure.ResourceManager.Compute/samples/Sample2_ManagingVirtualMachines.md

 // first we need to get the resource group string rgName = "myRgName";
 ResourceGroup resourceGroup = await subscription.GetResourceGroups().GetAsync(rgName);
-// Now we get the virtual machine container from the resource group VirtualMachineContainer vmContainer = resourceGroup.GetVirtualMachines();
+// Now we get the virtual machine collection from the resource group VirtualMachineCollection vmCollection = resourceGroup.GetVirtualMachines();
 // Use the same location as the resource group string vmName = "myVM";
 var input = new VirtualMachineData(resourceGroup.Data.Location)